Limited support for Mid Suffolk

-We're not currently able to provide detailed weekly summaries for Mid Suffolk Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Mid Suffolk Council.
+Running the service is expensive, and we need to cover our costs.

 AI Generated